jmmccracken/penchant/README.md

 Causal penchant and leaning
 ===
+> :warning: **This code should be considered a research resource.
+This repo is not actively maintained.**

 These MATLAB scripts calculate the causal penchant and causal leaning introduced in [1].
 These scripts all assume the tolerance domains are symmetric and only calculate penchants and leanings for l-standard cause-effect assignments.